-- It is well known that bakeout of a vacuum system can significantly reduce the thermal outgassing. - > The baking temperature should be sufficiently high to overcome the binding energy of adsorbed molecules on surfaces.
-For example, >120°C is needed for removing adsorbed H_2O on most metal surfaces. - When baking vacuum system, it is imperative that all surfaces be baked.
+- It is well known that bakeout of a vacuum system can significantly reduce the thermal outgassing. - ➤ The baking temperature should be sufficiently high to overcome the binding energy of adsorbed molecules on surfaces.
+For example, >120°C is needed for removing adsorbed H2O on most metal surfaces. - When baking vacuum system, it is imperative that all surfaces be baked.
 Any cold surfaces (even a small portion of) will contribute exceedingly large gas flux. - For many UHV system, high-temperature firing of material (especially stainless steels) is proven to reduce dissolved gas in bulk, thus significantly reduce out-diffusion time and thermal outgassing

-- Though there are massive amount published outgassing rate data for most commonly used metallic and dielectric materials, these data should be taken with caution. - In most accelerators, specialty materials (insulators, RF absorbing tiles, etc.) are used at unusual conditions.
+- Though there are massive amount published outgassing rate data for most commonly used metallic and dielectric materials, these data should be taken with caution. - Very large scatter in the published data (preparations, measurement quality, etc.) - In most accelerators, specialty materials (insulators, RF absorbing tiles, etc.) are used at unusual conditions.